benjieCodes/console.dev-tricks/README.md

 #DEV TRICKS

-* small exercise for tricks that every dev should know about the browser
+* small exercise for tricks that every dev should know about the browser console